NVIDIA/spark-rapids/integration_tests/ScaleTest.md

   --iterations <value>     iterations to run for each query. default: 1 --queries <value>        Specify queries to run specifically. the format must be query names with comma separated. e.g. --tables q1,q2,q3.
 If not specified, all queries will be run for `--iterations` rounds
-  --timeout <value>        timeout for each query in milliseconds, default is 10 minutes(600000)
+  --timeout <value>        timeout for each query in milliseconds, default is 10 minutes(600000) --dry                    Flag argument.
+Only print the queries but not execute them
 ```

 An example command to launch the Scale Test: